tomneda/sdr-j-fm/README.md

 I went on my work based on V2.0 (SHA1: 8e917ac).

-For setup procedure see the original link above.
+For Linux setup procedure see the original link above.

-I only could go on with this work under Linux (Xubuntu), I did not built any Windows packages yet.
+I could also setup a build system for Windows.
+I try to describe the setup procedure later here.

 As I only have a DabStick (RTLSDR) for testing, I build-in an autostart only for this device.
 Possibly, this has to be deactivated if you use another device:
 Remove the line